JReal2/LLM-RAG-Agent-Tutorial/README.md

 # LLM, RAG and Agent Tutorial
-This repository contains AI tool, lib installation link for LLM & Agent, focusing on creative LLM coding, modeling, and computing as the viewpoint of media project.
+This repository contains AI tool, lib installation link for LLM & AI Agent & MCP development, focusing on creative LLM coding, modeling, and computing as the viewpoint of project.
 Please download and read the below docuemnt to understand this development environment.
 - [LLM development environment document(word file)](https://github.com/mac999/LLM-RAG-Agent-Tutorial/blob/main/1-1.prepare/dev-env.docx)